NGconan/vps-migration-reality-recovery/README.md

 ![Architecture](images/architecture.png)

-The diagram above summarizes the system architecture, VPS migration process, service failure, troubleshooting workflow, and final recovery.
+This diagram summarizes the overall system architecture, the VPS migration event, the resulting Reality service failure, the investigation process, and the final recovery workflow.

 ---

-## Project Overview
+## Project Background

-This project documents the recovery process of a self-hosted Reality-based VPS proxy service after migrating the server to a new VPS node.

-The service originally worked through Clash-compatible subscriptions.
-However, my primary client platform was Surge on macOS and iOS, which did not directly support the same VLESS + Reality workflow.

-To solve this problem, I deployed a local Xray client on macOS and built a complete proxy chain connecting Surge, Xray, Reality, and a Linux VPS.
+The original VPS service was already functional through Clash-compatible subscription links.

+However, my primary client was Surge on macOS and iOS.
+Since Surge did not directly support the same VLESS + Reality workflow in my setup, I introduced a local Xray client as a bridge between Surge and the remote VPS.
-The project later evolved into a real-world troubleshooting exercise involving infrastructure migration, client-server configuration synchronization, Reality handshake failures, and service recovery.

----

-## Motivation

-The original VPS service worked correctly through Clash.

-However, because I primarily used Surge as my daily network management tool, I wanted to adapt the service to operate within a Surge-based workflow.

-This required:

-* Understanding the architecture differences between Clash and Surge.
-* Deploying and configuring a local Xray client.
-* Building a multi-layer proxy chain.
-* Managing both client-side and server-side configurations.
-* Troubleshooting protocol-level failures after infrastructure changes.

----

-## Technical Environment

-### Server Side

-* Linux VPS
-* Xray-core
-* 3x-ui
-* VLESS
-* Reality
-* TCP transport

-### Client Side

-* macOS
-* Surge
-* Local Xray Client
-* sing-box (used during troubleshooting)

-### Supporting Technologies

-* SSH
-* JSON configuration files
-* TCP/IP networking
-* SOCKS5
-* Port diagnostics
-* Remote server administration

----

-## System Architecture

-The final working architecture followed this flow:
+The resulting traffic flow was:

 ```text
 User Applications